Open intervals in sums and products of Cantor sets: Statement of results

 We note that for the case of $\alpha<\frac{1}{3}$, for any integer $m\geq 1$, we get with only two summands a set which is a disjoint union of intervals\footnote{In fact this would be true for any $c^2$ image of Cantor sets instead of the special case of images under the map $f(x)=x^m$}.
 In our theorem, for a set with a much larger number of terms, in the next theorem, we can get open intervals whose lengths are exponential in $m$.

 Also consider the expression,

-When $\alpha=1$ the above quantity is zero in the inequality above.
-Further for every fixed positive integer value of $m$, one can numerically verify the existence of $0<\alpha_{1}(m)<1$ for which we have equality and the above expression changes sign.
+When $\alpha=1$ the above quantity is zero.
+Further for any fixed positive integer value of $m$, one can numerically verify the existence of $0<\alpha(m)<1$ for which the above expression is $0$, and the expression changes sign when passing between the two cases of $\alpha\leq \alpha(m)$ and $\alpha>\alpha(m)$ .

 With an extension of the argument used to prove \cref{thm:thm2}, we also show,